JeffDeCola/my-cheat-sheets/README.md

 # my-cheat-sheets

-`my-cheat-sheets` _is a place to keep my python code snippets and examples._
+`my-cheat-sheets` _is a place to keep my cheat sheets for various Apps, Operating Systems and Languages._

 [GitHub Webpage](https://jeffdecola.github.io/my-cheat-sheets/)